mach-composer/mach-composer-cli/docs/src/topics/components/index.md

 - New object is upload to a S3 bucket or Storage account
 - New order is received through a commercetools Order

-Instead of provided these seperate pieces of functionality in two seperate components, it would make more sense to include that in one component so that when including that component in your MACH stack, all ERP-related functionality is taken care of.
+Instead of provided these separate pieces of functionality in two separate components, it would make more sense to include that in one component so that when including that component in your MACH stack, all ERP-related functionality is taken care of.